rezamoradix/comic-compress/Readme.md

 A simple command line interface to change .cbr and .cbz comic files with png or jpeg images to webp, improving compression markedly

 # Setup
-This project uses [libwebp-net](https://github.com/imazen/libwebp-net), in order to use download the libwebp.dll from [here](https://s3.amazonaws.com/resizer-dynamic-downloads/webp/0.5.2/x86_64/libwebp.dll) and add to the project root
+This project uses [libwebp-net](https://github.com/imazen/libwebp-net) and it is included in the repo.

 # Running
 Run `dotnet run -- [args]`